mrakgr/The-Spiral-Language/readme.md

 ```
 If statements in Spiral default to evaluating only one branch if their conditional is known at compile time.
 This is the bedrock of its intensional (structural) polymorphism.
 Under the hood, the patterns get compiled to static if statements which allow it to branch on structures and types.

-I goes hand in hand with join point specialization.
+`if` goes hand in hand with join point specialization.

 ```
 inl default_of = function